 International students who are interested in studying the BMus (Hons) Music at City can talk to a member of staff in our department via Skype.
 Please email firstname.lastname@example.org to arrange a chat about the course.

-340 UCAS tariff points, including including Music 'A' Level grade B and a recognised performance qualification.
-Typically met by achieving ABB or BBB and at least a pass at Grade 7 in a practical music qualification.
+340 UCAS tariff points, including Music 'A' Level grade B. Applicants should also hold a recognised performance qualification.
+Typically met by achieving ABB/AAB and grade 7 in a practical music qualification (grade 8 for applicants who wish to pursue advanced performance with the Guildhall School of Music and Drama).
 Other qualification combinations will also be considered.

 English Language at grade C (or equivalent)